botpress/botpress/docs/recipes/broadcasting.md

 }
 ```

-Once this is done you can add filter-condition to your broadcasts that would look like this:
+Now that the filter method is defined you can now add it to your broadcast messages' filter conditions:
 ```js
 bp.broadcastFilters.userIsOld(userId)
 ```

-This will broadcast message only to users that were created earlier then 3 days before now.